-AskSARA is a free online, guided self-assessment tool that you can use in the comfort of your own home.
+AskSARA is a free online, guided self-assessment tool that you can use in the comfort of your own home to get good advice and information about equipment and device that could help you in your home.
+And it gives you suggestions about where you can buy them.
 It's quick and easy to use and is available to everyone.

-AskSARA has been created by a team of Occupational Therapists and reviewed by healthcare professionals to make sure that the advice is up to date and as helpful as possible to signpost you to useful equipment.
+AskSARA was developed by the Disabled Living Foundation (DLF), in partnership with the Department of Health, and has been created by a team of Occupational Therapists and reviewed by healthcare professionals to make sure that the advice is up to date and as helpful as possible to signpost you to useful equipment.

 It provides impartial advice and information on topics like:

-Somerset's version of AskSARA is being adapted to provide local advice and will signpost people to local equipment providers.
+Somerset's version of AskSARA has been adapted to provide local advice and will signpost people to local equipment providers.

 How do I use it?